kayleegeorge/aipass/README.md

 **[POC with balance add]**

-- SDK for AI app developer // If have not visited AI app before, “connect to wallet” option on AI app web app (i.e. ) —> spawns aiPass connection
+- SDK for AI app developer // If have not visited AI app before, “connect to wallet” option on AI app web app to spawns aiPass connection

 <img width="752" alt="Screen Shot 2023-12-08 at 11 37 09 PM" src="https://github.com/kayleegeorge/aipass/assets/62825936/6a239756-d391-4702-a942-cba4c66c7a7c">